-The islands are almost always a firm favourite with travellers.
-Sun, sea, sand and fresh air was everything we wanted after a crazy, muggy few days in Bangkok so it was really an easy decision as to where we would head to next.
+The islands: sun, sea, sand and fresh air – it’s everything we could have wanted after a crazy, muggy few days in Bangkok so it was really an easy decision as to where we would head to next.
 Another 15 hours of travel?
-Why the fuck not?
+Why the f** not?

 Koh Tao is one of the many islands in the south east of Thailand located just above the infamous Koh Phangan and Koh Samui.